nwy140/clock/Readme.md

 This repository is a fork of another clock.js repository with some basic digital clock functionality,
 plus some of my own front-end changes

+When previewing on a browser,
+for best experience, use a chromium based browser

 If a web-app doesn't load properly in Lively Wallpaper
 Install an electron version of that web-app as a desktop app